 - Fleet of mobile line crews as well as installation and service technicians

 - Focused Commercial and Industrial Account Representatives

 Reliability is serious business.
-That is why we measure our performance by a set of strict benchmarks.
+That is why they measure their performance by a set of strict benchmarks.
 Our current reliability rating is 99.9995%.
-That means that our members can depend on our service.

-This high standard is met through consistent monitoring and maintenance of our electric system.
+This high standard is met through consistent monitoring and maintenance of their electric system.
 Annual maintenance includes inspecting and changing out thousands of poles, upgrading wire and equipment, establishing new lines, and investing in transmission lines when necessary.
-With distribution as our primary service, GVEC operations are robust enough to also build and maintain our own transmission lines; a quality of which only a handful of cooperatives can claim.
-GVEC is committed to providing our commercial and industrial members with competitive and cost-effective electricity rates.
-We offer multiple classifications and rate schedules to fit specific business types.
+With distribution as their primary service, GVEC operations are robust enough to also build and maintain their own transmission lines; a quality of which only a handful of cooperatives can claim.
+GVEC is committed to providing their commercial and industrial members with competitive and cost-effective electricity rates.
+They offer multiple classifications and rate schedules to fit specific business types.
 Before establishing your service, we will meet with you and select a rate class based on your overall monthly kilowatt demand as well as discuss any further details regarding your needs.

 Click here for more information on the GVEC.

 Water and Wastewater Utilities

 Water Utilities provides an essential resource through basic services that affect the daily lives of everyone who lives and works in Seguin.
 Delivering safe drinking water and ensuring the City of Seguin can make water available to meet the immediate and future needs of the growing city are some of the tasks this department takes on.
 This is made possible through the three departments within Water Utilities: Water Plant, Water/Sewer Department and Water/Wastewater Maintenance Department.

 Click here for more information on the City of Seguin Water and Wastewater Utilities Department.